 Spread the Word

 This was a lot of work to put together!
-Over the last three years, I’ve received many requests from group leaders (mostly LDS Relief Society leaders) for such a post.
+Over the last three years, I’ve received many requests from church members and group leaders (mostly LDS Relief Society leaders) for such a post.
 So, if you know a leader of a group who could benefit from this, send it to them!
 Share it on Facebook or pin it to Pinterest (you can use the pink buttons below).

 It will save them a LOT of time (and hopefully money) while helping them create truly valuable kits for their families!
 If you make these, please tell me about your experience in the comments.
 Thanks!